Stanford Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admission

 Considering the low acceptance rate, candidates should know what is expected.

-Even though Stanford does not have a minimum GPA requirement, the school frequently accepts applicants who receive A’s and a few B’s in their current institution’s classes.
+Even though Stanford has no minimum GPA requirement, the school frequently accepts applicants who receive A’s and a few B’s in their current institution’s classes.

 More importantly, candidates should use Stanford’s all-encompassing admissions process, secure excellent letters of recommendation, and use materials to highlight their strengths.